Environmental Health

 3. Perform a tattooing procedure, body piercing procedure, or ear piercing procedure with an ear piercing gun in a manner that does not meet the standards for appropriate disinfection and sterilization of invasive equipment or parts of equipment used in performing the procedures established by this chapter and the rules adopted under Section 3730.10 of the Revised Code.”

 We recommend that you always ask to see a permit if you are unsure if the facility is licensed.
-A licensed facility is required to show the public if requested.
-This includes cosmetic procedures, such as microblading.
+A licensed facility is required to show the public, if requested, including cosmetic procedures such as microblading or permanent cosmetics.

 iStock-513491906_tap-water-300x204